percona/pbm-docs/docs/details/storage-config-example.md

-# Remote backup configuration examples
+# Remote backup storage configuration examples

 Provide the remote backup storage configuration as a YAML config file.
 The following are the examples of config files for [supported remote storages](storage-configuration.md).
 For how to insert the config file, see [Insert the whole Percona Backup for MongoDB config from a YAML file](../reference/config.md).